Aliases for PC Gene

 GeneCards Summary for PC Gene

 PC (Pyruvate Carboxylase) is a Protein Coding gene.
-Diseases associated with PC include pyruvate carboxylase deficiency and pyruvate carboxylase deficiency, benign type.
-Among its related pathways are Infectious disease and Metabolism.
+Diseases associated with PC include Pyruvate Carboxylase Deficiency and Thrombophilia Due To Protein C Deficiency, Autosomal Dominant.
+Among its related pathways are Glycosaminoglycan metabolism and Diseases of metabolism.
 GO annotations related to this gene include ligase activity and biotin carboxylase activity.

 UniProtKB/Swiss-Prot for PC Gene